 Past Webinar: Creating Climate and Energy Units (no longer active, but recording still available)

 Want to know how to build your own climate and energy units using CLEAN resources?
 Join in for an introduction to the lesson planning materials and ready-to-use classroom units to get you started.

 Past Webinar: CLEAN, NGSS, and 3-D Learning for Climate and Energy Education (no longer active, but recording still available)

-Get insight on how the CLEAN collection of educational resources are aligned to the Next Generation Science Standards (NGSS) and how CLEAN supports 3-dimensional learning.
+Get insight into how the CLEAN collection of educational resources is aligned with the Next Generation Science Standards (NGSS) and how CLEAN supports 3-dimensional learning.
 Learn how to search the CLEAN collection by NGSS climate and energy topics and at-a-glance standards tables.

 The CLEAN teacher ambassador program supports teachers to help market CLEAN.
 We can provide funding to teachers who present about CLEAN at teacher conferences and in professional development workshops.
 We are also working to develop more ways to support educators in their climate teaching through this program.

 You can find more information and apply for the program on the CLEAN Teacher Ambassador website.